 South Carolina Ridesharing Risks

-When you decide to use Uber, Lyft, or another ridesharing service, you are stepping into a stranger’s car.
+When you decide to use Uber or Lyft, you are stepping into a stranger’s car.
 There are certain risks, so you should exercise caution.
-If you feel uncomfortable or think you’re in danger, always err on the side of caution and report the driver.

 • Car and pedestrian accidents.
 Sitting in the back seat of a car, users may forget to think about normal traffic safety.
 Pay attention to where you are going and whether the driver is operating the car safely.

 • Criminals.
-Even drivers that pass a background check may still commit a crime.
+Even drivers who pass a background check may still commit a crime.
 An investigation by CNN reported that over 100 drivers in the previous four years were accused of assaulting passengers, and at least 31 were convicted.

 • Fake drivers.
 Criminals posing as rideshare drivers may go on to assault their passengers.